| ||||||||||||

 - Social Security

-But that model has undergone some changes in the past few decades.
+But this model has undergone some changes in the past few decades.
 Indeed, for a good portion of pre-retirees, one or more of the retirement stool legs may be … wobbly.
+How wobbly will depend on individual circumstances.
+Indeed, some people consult with a financial professional to discuss what kind of financial carpentry may be in order.

 Here’s a look at what’s changed for each leg of the stool and what can be done about it.